 View Wireless Clients

-To view a list of wireless clients currently associated to a WatchGuard access point in WatchGuard Cloud:
+To view a list of all wireless clients currently connected to WatchGuard access points in WatchGuard Cloud:

 1. Select Monitor > Devices.